-- 3. Cancellation of items/areas to which the government imposes restrictions of distribution/ consumption - (1) The restriction of distribution based on the results of inspections in 1 above
+- 3. Cancellation of items/areas to which the government imposes restrictions on distribution/consumption - (1) The restriction on distribution based on the results of inspections in 1 above Soybean and Buckwheat whose radioactive cesium level falls below the maximum limits can be shipped, provided that the management plan for properly managing and inspecting them has been put in place. - (2) The restrictions on distribution based on the results of inspections conducted on soybean and buckwheat grown in the previous year or earlier